apdavison/bulbnet-reproduction/README.md

 inhibition and simulated odor responses in a detailed olfactory bulb network model.
 J. Neurophysiol.
 90:1921-35

-To reproduce the figures from this paper, change to the code directory then run:
+To reproduce the figures from this paper, install NEURON, change to the code directory, run:

+  $ nrnivmodl

+then for each figure run:

   $ python run.py figure_2